-A thorough patient history and group of assessments is a key factor prior to receiving Ultrasound Therapy.
+Thorough patient history and a group of assessments is a key factor prior to receiving Ultrasound Therapy.
 There are obvious precautions and contraindications that would prevent an individual from receiving Ultrasound therapy, regardless of the severity of their symptoms.
-The patient will be unable to undergo Ultrasound therapy if they are pregnant, suffering from malignant/cancerous tissue, suffering from any acute infection or has a history of severe ischemic tissue in the body.
+The patient will be unable to undergo Ultrasound therapy if they are pregnant, suffering from malignant/cancerous tissue, suffering from an acute infection, or has a history of severe ischemic tissue in the body.
 It must also not be used in or around a suspected fracture of a bone.

 How long is the treatment process?

-The duration of Ultrasound Therapy depends on the stage of which the injury is at, the size of Ultrasound probe which delivers the sound waves and the size of the injury site.
+The duration of Ultrasound Therapy depends on the stage of which the injury is at, the size of the Ultrasound probe which delivers the sound waves, and the size of the injury site.
 A duration of time is normally worked out by the specialist on the day of treatment.

 On average, how many Ultrasound sessions would a patient need to overcome an injury?

 There is not usually a timeline as to how many Ultrasound sessions a patient would need to overcome an injury.
 Ultrasound Therapy is one treatment protocol known to be effective to reduce the symptoms of an injury, and to promote a quicker healing response.
 It is also key to record how well the patient response to Ultrasound therapy, which may coincide with the help of other beneficial treatment protocols.